MetaMorphic-Digital/draw-steel/src/docs/System Automations.md

 Choosing one of the displayed movement types, such as climbing, crawling, or swimming automatically adjusts the available movement distance.

+## Flanking

+Flanking occurs on melee strikes when both entities are adjacent and on opposite sides/corners of the target.
+While flanking an enemy, actor gains an edge on melee strikes against them.

+Flanking requires line of effect (no walls, concealment) and the ability to take triggered actions (eg. not dazed.)

 ## Kits and Kit Bonuses

 If a kit is set up with any bonuses applied to it (stamina, damage bonuses, stability, etc) these will automatically be applied to the displayed values that they correlate to.